 Videos have become the real deal on the internet.
 Every day, businesses are churning out more and more videos in a bid to better engage their customers.
 According to social media giant Facebook, live videos get at least three times more views than recorded videos.

 This shows the huge potential available in video content for marketers to take advantage.
-Already, it has been projected that spending on video ads this year will grow by 49 percent to hit $18 billion in the United States.
+Spending on video ads this year will grow by 49 percent to hit $18 billion in the United States.

 The beautiful thing about video is that anyone with a smartphone and a video app can put together an engaging video in a very short time.
 You don’t have to be a professional or have professional video equipment to take advantage of this trend.